 Mr. Buck Ward asked how many nonconforming billboards are in the County.
 Mr. Mendez replied that we received that feedback at the last meeting with LDCAC of how many there were.
 Because most of them have been in existence since prior to the sign ordinance so we don’t have qualifiable data as to what that figure is.
 Mr. Ward asked if there was an approximation.
 Mr. Mendez replied probably less than 100 and most of them have already been through the two for one program.

 Mr. Mercer asked if Mr. Rick Pritchett would like to say anything.
-Mr. Rick Pritchett started out by saying they have Carter Pritchett Advertising in Ft.
+Mr. Rick Pritchett started out by saying they have Carter-Pritchett Advertising in Ft.
 Myers.
 In 1991 when the idea came up for the two for one, we had properties that we took two nonconforming signs down and replaced it with one conforming sign in a nonconforming location.
 As the town grows and develops and buildings are built, sometimes there are times that the sign just doesn’t fit on that piece of property.
 They have seen times where if one needs to be relocated there is no safety valve for that.
 It has taken 3-4 years to get to this point to try and solve this issue.
 If there is a location that has a conforming/nonconforming sign, they would like an opportunity to find a good home for it.

 Mr. Mercer asked if all their new signs are solar powered.
 Mr. Pritchett replied none of theirs were, they use LED lights.
 Mr. Mercer complimented the way their signs look when they are lit up.